uraken38/MC-fusion/README.md

-# MC-fusion
-Clustering Change Detection by Fusing Mixture Complexity
+# Clustering Change Detection by Fusing Mixture Complexity

-aaa
+This repository has simulation codes for detecting signs of cluster structural changes.